LarsBehrenberg/IA-prototype/content/posts/second-impressionist-exhibition.md

       Similarly, Monet set upon a new series of works in which he found a novel direction among the smoke and the trains in the railway station of St. Lazare in Paris.

+      #### Pissarro and Cezanne

       Meanwhile, Pissarro became very depressed and Cézanne, worried about his friend, invited him to go and stay with him in L’Estaque where he was working on a commission for Chocquet.
 He encouraged Pissarro to try painting the sea in order to find a new direction for his work and provide him with some much needed inspiration.

       Though some sales had been made at during the Second Impressionist Exhibition, many Impressionist artists continue to work in a precarious financial situation, reliant on the generosity of dealers and collectors and the occasional commission.

       Though it was widely assumed that Monet was becoming extremely wealthy from the sale of his paintings, he was also finding that he lacked the funds to live the bourgeois lifestyle he wanted in his home in Argenteuil.
 His growing reputation caused his creditors to pursue him even more tirelessly than before.

+      #### Business as usual for Manet

       Whilst Manet had decided not to include his work in the Second Impressionist Exhibition, he did not benefit from distancing himself from the Impressionists.
 His work continued to be rejected from the Salon, even while the work of one of his pupils, Eva Gonzales, was accepted.
 Morisot insisted in letters that he was “perfectly good-humoured about his failure” but there was also evidence that he was growing more desperate.